automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gigantspinosaurus.md

 # Gigantspinosaurus
-## Description: It may or may not have been a true stegosaur.
+## It may or may not have been a true stegosaur.